-One week after the last 90-degree day of the year, today had the last 80-degree reading, about two weeks earlier than usual.
+One week after the last 90-degree day of the year, today had the last reading in the 80s, about two weeks earlier than usual.

 Today's steamy high of 91°/low of 72° was 13 degrees above what's typical for mid-September.

 From July 24 thru today, a period of of 55 days, just 0.70" of rain was measured.
 This was the longest streak of days with less than an inch of rainfall since one of 61 days in Aug./Sept.
 1964.

 Tropical storm Floyd flooded the area with 5.02" of rain, forcing many businesses to close early and causing service on some subway lines to be suspended because of track flooding.
 Today's rainfall, a record for the date (and the most to fall on a Thursday), was comparable to what fell for the entire summer (4.97").
 More than half of it fell between 9 AM and 2 PM, but an additional 0.76" fell from a final band of heavy rain that moved through between 8-9 PM.